UndeadRat22/xor-cracker/README.md

 # xor-cracker
-A repeating key cipher cracker in python
+A repeating key xor cipher cracker in python